vdelariva/liri-node-app/README.md

 * If any of the API calls return an error, the error is written to the console
 * The app will check if the movie is not found in OMDB and display an error to the console
 * Not all movies have a Rotten Tomatoes rating, the app will check if there is more than one source for ratings, if there are more than one, then it will list all source ratings.
+* If value for song preview link is null, LIRI prints 'No preview link available.'